mit-bwsi-racecar-ms/website/README.md

-# rms-website
-MIT BWSI RACECAR Middle School - Official Website .
+# MIT BWSI RACECAR Middle School - Official Website

 The GitHub Pages site is currently being built from the ```gh-pages``` branch.
 The ```gh-pages``` branch is a subtree off the ```master``` branch.